-Greg is among a distinguished group of software developers who maintain Linux at the kernel level.
-In his role as Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
-He also works closely with The Linux Foundation members, workgroups, Labs projects (http://www.linuxfoundation.org/labs), and staff on key initiatives to advance Linux.
+Greg Kroah-Hartman is among a distinguished group of software developers who maintain Linux at the kernel level.
+In his role as a Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
+He also works closely with Linux Foundation members and projects, and on key initiatives to advance Linux.

-Janina is the Executive Chair of the Accessibility workgroup.Fellow
+Janina Sajka is the Executive Chair of the Accessibility workgroup.Fellow

 In August 1991, Linus announced that he was developing the Linux kernel, proclaiming, “it won’t be big and professional.”
-Never in the history of technology has someone been so wrong.
 In spite of his humble proclamation, Linux has become the world’s most pervasive operating system.
-Today the Linux kernel forms the basis of the Linux operating system and powers billions of Android devices, powers ChromeOS, and has permeated almost every industry and form factor.
-Smartphones, TVs, appliances, cars, nuclear submarines, air traffic control, stock exchanges, and scientific research all run Linux.
-Linux also provides the underpinnings of the internet and the cloud computing industry.
+Today the Linux kernel forms the basis of the Linux operating system and has permeated almost every industry and form factor.

-In 2005, citing a lack of free and open source version control tools that met his needs for performance and scale, Linus famously created Git in only 10 days.
-Today Git is widely used in software development and for other version-control tasks such as configuration management, and has become popular as an integral part of the DevOps culture.
+In 2005, citing a lack of free and open source version control tools that met his needs for performance and scale, Linus created Git in only 10 days.
+Today Git is widely used in software development and for other version-control tasks such as configuration management.

-Torvalds remains the ultimate authority on what new code is incorporated into the standard Linux kernel.
+Linus remains the ultimate authority on the new code incorporated into the standard Linux kernel.

-Long time Linux kernel hacker with embedded background and a strong affinity to impossible missions.Fellow
+Thomas Gleixner is a long-time Linux kernel hacker with an embedded background and a strong affinity to impossible missions.Fellow

-Since 2000, Kamppeter has given several printing-related talks and tutorials on conferences, organized booths on Linux shows, and wrote articles in magazines about Linux.
-Since 2006 he has been organizing an annual three-day OpenPrinting Summit, currently together with the annual Linux Foundation Collaboration Summit.
-With OpenPrinting, he leads the development of new printing architectures, technologies, printing infrastructure, and interface standards for Linux and Unix-style operating systems.
-For this he is in contact with the leading printer manufacturers, all relevant free software projects, and the distribution vendors.Fellow
+With OpenPrinting, he leads the development of new printing architectures, technologies, printing infrastructure, and interface standards for Linux and UNIX-style operating systems.
+For this he is in contact with leading printer manufacturers, free software projects, and distribution vendors.Fellow